Learn Library

 Read articleHow Annuities Work

-What an annuity is, how it converts a pension pot into guaranteed income, and how annuity income is treated in retirement projections.
+What an annuity is, how it converts a pension pot into guaranteed income, what affects the rate you get, and how guaranteed income fits alongside drawdown and tax.

 Read articleDefined Benefit Pensions